 Another important development this summer concerned the potential tax impact of the reassessment.
 It’s long been known that the reassessment would redistribute the property tax burden across Nassau County, affecting some homeowners more than others.
-In July, new information was reported concerning the tax impact, and according to News12 NY, “more than 50% of residents in 10 of the County’s 19 legislative districts will see tax increases,” even if the proposed Taxpayer Protection Plan is enacted.
+In July of 2019, new information was reported concerning the tax impact, and according to News12 NY, “more than 50% of residents in 10 of the County’s 19 legislative districts will see tax increases,” even if the proposed Taxpayer Protection Plan is enacted.
 (Right now, this plan is pending in the Nassau County Legislature).

 How Will This Impact Your Own Wallet?

 It’s encouraging to see more information emerge about the macro-effects of the reassessment, and if you have any doubts about whether Nassau County has fairly assessed your property, please get in touch with us.
 Reducing your potential property tax liability is especially important right now.
 The effects of the recent limitation on the Federal SALT deduction (state and local tax), which caps state and local deductions to just $10,000, will soon be felt by Nassau County taxpayers, so every dollar counts as the 2021/22 tax season begins.

 There’s little doubt in our minds that controversy over the reassessment will continue.
 Our only concern is you – the Nassau County homeowner – and we pledge to do our best to ensure that you pay no more than your fair share of the property tax burden.